rmongeca/udacity-dataengineer-datalake/README.md

 This will allow their analytics team to continue finding insights in what songs their users are listening to.

-## Database design

-Given that the company's main focus is to do song play analysis, we decide to focus our DB around the song plays.
-We devise a set of fact/dimension tables to keep in our Data Lake.

-As such, we decide on a *star schema* with a main fact table **Songplays**, that will hold each repdroduction of a song by a user.
-The dimension tables which relate to this fact will be: **Songs**, to hold the infomration of each song; **Artists**, to hold the information of each artist; **Users** to hold the information of each user; and **Time** to hold the time of each song play.

-Each of our fact and dimension tables will have its id column as primary key (PK).
-Due to the nature of the given mock data, we use for the song and artist id we use a PK of type varchar, for the user's id an int and for the each time record we use the specific time as timestamp.

-Ideally if the mock data were complete, that is all *log_data* reference songs and artist which are in the *song_data*, we could reference each of the ids of the dimension tables as foreign keys (FK) in the fact table and use their combination as a PK.
-In our case, however, we decide to add a serial type (unique not null auto-increasing int) as the Songplays fact table PK, ignoring all FK relations.

-The rest of names and data types come naturally from the mock data samples.

 ## ETL design

 For the ETL we have to different types of files: